asterisk/documentation/docs/Configuration/Features/Call-Parking.md

----
+!!! note

-**Note:**   `res_parking` uses the configuration framework.
+    `res_parking` uses the configuration framework.
 If an invalid configuration is  supplied, `res_parking` will fail to load or fail to reload.
 Previously,  invalid configurations would generally be accepted, with certain errors  resulting in individually disabled parking lots.

----
+[//]: # (end-note)

 Now that we've covered all of that, let's look at some examples of how all this works.